Mission, Vision & Values

-- Decisions related to the use of resources shift more toward persons we serve and family members
+- Decisions related to the use of resources focus on the persons we serve and family members.

-- Systems of accountability to the persons the Center serves are developed at the community level and integrated into the Center’s operations
+- Systems of accountability are developed at the community level and integrated into the Center’s operations.

-- New options are created for persons we serve to meet common human needs for jobs, homes and services in their chosen communities
+- Person-centered options are created for individuals we serve meeting common human needs for wellness, employment, homes and services in their chosen communities.

-- Partnerships are developed resulting in a system that is innovative and meets or exceeds the expectations of the persons whom the Center serves
+- Partnerships are developed resulting in an innovative and integrated system of care – meeting or exceeding the expectations of the persons and communities served by the Center.

 Bluebonnet Trails Community Mental Health Mental Retardation Center (the Center) was formed in 1996 through an interlocal governmental agreement among the six counties of Bastrop, Burnet, Caldwell, Fayette, Lee and Williamson.
 After well-attended public hearings, and at the request of these counties, the Center was legally established as a community mental health mental retardation center in 1997 by the Texas Department of Mental Health and Mental Retardation.
 During September 2000, Gonzales and Guadalupe Counties joined the Center establishing the current eight-county service area in which the Center is designated by the State of Texas as the local mental health and mental retardation authority.